niapoor/OMGCablePranks/README.md

 # OMGCablePranks
-Pranks on an O.MG cable for RIT CyberCorps SFS to use at ImagineRIT.
+Pranks on an O.MG cable for RIT CyberCorps®: Scholarship for Service to demo at RIT's annual event ImagineRIT.
 Created by Nia Poor.

 <!-- TABLE OF CONTENTS -->
 <details>